Carly Sandbach

 Professional Negligence

-In 2010 Carly was appointed as Junior Counsel to the Crown (Provincial Panel) and was re-appointed in 2018 to Regional Panel A.
+Carly was first appointed as Junior Counsel to the Crown in 2010, and was re-appointed in 2018 to Regional Panel A.

-Her clients include insolvency practitioners, banks, multi-nationals, small businesses, professional firms and private individuals, as well as the Secretary of State for Business, Energy and Industrial Strategy and other Government Departments.
+Her clients include insolvency practitioners, banks, multi-nationals, small businesses, professional firms and private individuals, as well as the Secretary of State for Business, and Trade.